UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Create a custom image from a VM - Portal
+toc_title: Create a custom image from a VM using the UKCloud Azure Stack portal
 toc_fullpath: Users/How To/azs-how-create-vm-image-portal.md
 toc_mdlink: azs-how-create-vm-image-portal.md
 ---